UKCloud/documentation/articles/azure/azs-how-create-load-balancer.md

 After installing the application that is being load-balanced on each of the VMs, the load balancer is ready to test.

-1. Navigate to your load balancer by clicking **All services** in the favourites panel, then selecting **Load balancers** under the networking section.
+1. Navigate to your load balancer by clicking **All services** in the favourites panel, then selecting **Load balancers** under the *Networking* section.

 2. From the list, select the load balancer you created earlier.

-3. Copy the **Public IP address** from the **Overview** section.
+3. Copy the **Public IP address** from the *Overview* section.

 4. Test the connection to your application.
-For example, if the app is a web server, paste the public IP into the address bar of your browser.
+For example, if the application is a web server, paste the public IP into the address bar of your browser.
 The home page of the web server should be displayed.

 ## Feedback